 UMKC Student Library Fee

 The UMKC student body voted in March 2019 to implement a new Student Library Fee to pay for improvements to the hours, resources, spaces, and services at UMKC Health Sciences Library and Miller Nichols Library.
 The student referendum specified an incremental fee structure to ensure that the Libraries have planning time to implement improvements in the same year students begin paying for them.
-An increase to $7 per credit hour on the first 12 hours is planned for 2023 and a final one to $10 per credit hour on the first 12 hours in 2025.
+A final increase to $10 per credit hour on the first 12 hours is planned for 2025.

 The UMKC Law Library receives the Student Library Fee money paid by UMKC Law School students; consult the Law Library for information on fee revenue usage.